Raising Kids With IgE-Mediated Food Allergies: Starter Guide for Parents

 Also, the package should have a training device with no medication so that parents, teachers, children, and caregivers can practice.

 Watch this informative video of a 5-year-old child getting an epinephrine shot for anaphylaxis.
-Note that specific instructions, such as how long to count, could be different from the video.
-Check your medication for specific instructions.
+Note that specific instructions, such as how long to count, could vary from the video.
+Check your medication container for specific instructions.

 What about antihistamines?

 Remember those mast cells that let out chemicals?
-Histamine was one of those chemicals, and it can be blocked by antihistamine medication.
-The problem is that antihistamine medication can take an hour to have effect, and there are a lot of other chemicals besides histamine that cause allergic symptoms.
-If someone is having a severe allergic reaction, that’s why epinephrine is top priority.
+Histamine is one of those chemicals that can be blocked by antihistamine medication.
+The problem is that antihistamine medication can take an hour to have an effect, and there are a lot of other chemicals besides histamine that cause allergic symptoms.

 Social challenges: What’s it like to live with food allergies?